Michelle Jenner: Biography

 Michelle Jenner Husson was born on 14 September 1986 in Barcelona, Spain.
-She is the daughter of Miguel Ángel Jenner, a Spanish actor of English descent, and Martine Husson, a French actress and music-hall dancer.
-She has an older brother, David Jenner Husson.
+She is the daughter of Miguel Ángel Jenner Redondo, a Spanish dubbing actor of English descent, and wife Martine Husson, a French actress and music-hall dancer.
+She has an older brother, David Jenner Husson, also an actor specialized in dubbing.
 She studied theater, singing and dance at the Company & Company School, and studied acting at the Nancy Tuñon acting school.

 Career

 Acting career

 Jenner started working in television commercials when she was two years old.
 Her first work in television was in the 2000 television series El cor de la ciutat, in which she played Alícia.
 She played Natalia in the 2004 film Nubes de verano, directed by Felipe Vega.
 She worked as Sara Miranda in the comedy television series Los hombres de Paco from 2005 to 2010.
 The actress also appeared in the 2009 films Íntimos y extraños, directed by [Rubén Alonso, and in the comedy Spanish Movie, directed by Javier Ruiz Caldeira.
 She starred in two films in 2011, the first being Don't Be Afraid, directed by Montxo Armendaríz, in which she played Silvia, a character who, as a child, was abused by her father.
 The actress talked to victims of child abuse to study her role.
 Jenner also starred in the same year in the science fiction comedy film Extraterrestrial, directed by Nacho Vigalondo, in which she plays Julia, a girl who gets involved in a love quadrangle during an alien invasion in Madrid.
-She plays the lead role, Queen Isabella I of Castille in the 2012 Televisión Española historical drama television series Isabel.
+She played the lead role, Queen Isabella I of Castille in the 2012 Televisión Española historical drama television series Isabel.